A glossary of selected teletext terms. A more comprehensive list can be found in the Dictionary of Computing (5th Edition, 2004),

 “Characters that can be displayed on a videotext terminal when it is in graphics mode.” — Dictionary of Computing, 5th Edition, Bloomsbury, 2004

 The above image utilises ‘blast through alphanumerics’.
-Note the absence of blank character cells before ‘keeps’ and after ‘it’ – this denotes graphics mode text, AKA blast through alpha.
+Note the absence of blank character cells before ‘keeps’ and after ‘it’ – this indicates graphics mode text, AKA blast through alpha.

 Teletext service operated by the BBC from 1974 to 2012.